2020 CRITERIA CHECKLIST

 NYC Overlay

-Projects are strongly encouraged to comply with this criterion to the maximum extent feasible.
+If not seeking Certification Plus, projects are strongly encouraged to comply with this criterion to the maximum extent feasible.

 (Not available for projects using prescriptive path for Criterion 5.1a or for projects following Criterion 5.2b or 5.4.)